Lancaster-Physics-Phys389-2020/phys389-2020-project-Hinlo/Complete Simulation/README.txt

 Imports CosmicRay class from CosmicRayClass.py.
 Imports the Bunchfunction, Direction and Interacted functions from AtmosphereSupportFunctions.py.
 Imports StoppingForce, NonRelativisticStoppingForce and ForceDirectionCheck from CosmicRaySupportFunctions.py.
-User may make adjustments to this file to adjust the  parameters of each test.
+User may edit this file to adjust the parameters of each test.
 This file contains test functions for each of the functions imported as well as for each of the testable functions in the CosmicRayClass.
 The functions for which test files are not written are those such as functions which generate plots which do not have any obvious outcomes for which to test.
 If changes to the simulation parameters are made the user will need to update the test functions with the new expected results corresponding to these changes.

+Data Folder
+Pickled dataframes are saved here.
+They will be overwritten with each simulation.
+Therefore Users should copy any important dataframes to a separate folder.

+Figures Folder
+Plots are saved here.
+They will be overwritten with each simulation.
+Therefore Users should copy any important figures to a separate folder.